dr-kino/dr-kino.github.io/_posts/2019-12-22-test-coverage-using-gtest-gcov-and-lcov.markdown

 It is related to a very small piece of code to demonstrate how to start a project providing test coverage metrics.
 But for what it is important?
 In resume, there are many motives to do that but I like to concentrante in one: The Quality of Your Job.
 When you provide unit tests for your code it means that you are a person concerned about the quality of your delivered work and want to improve your skills, for instance.
 And the way to know if you are testing all the lines is through code coverage tool.

-The tool chosen to execute code coverage is [gcov](https://linux.die.net/man/1/gcov), with this tool you will be able to know how many times the lines of your program was executed and if there are lines non executed by your tests cases.
+The tool chosen to execute code coverage is [Gcov](https://linux.die.net/man/1/gcov), with this tool you will be able to know how many times the lines of your program was executed and if there are lines non executed by your tests cases.
 You can see the results provided by the gcov in the next image, basically it shows the total of line in your program and the lines runned by the test program, note highlighted in green all line tested and you can see also that some lines regarding to library have included in analysis.

 <img src="/images/posts/00005-E.png" />

+For demonstrates the usage of code coverage using [Google Test](https://github.com/google/googletest), [Gcov](https://linux.die.net/man/1/gcov) and [Lcov](https://linux.die.net/man/1/lcov) a simple example was done in C++ language, it's a simple class that add to integer values and the methods declaration can be seen afterward class, as you can see below.
+Please, considere that I am not concerned with a safety code, it was written just to demonstrante how to create a code coverage setup.

 Class declaration:
 {% highlight c++ %}